OleksandrKuleshov/chat-backend/README.md

-<h3>Chat Back-end</h3>
+<h3>Chat Back end</h3>

-This is backend implementation for a chat web app.
+This is back end implementation for a chat web app.

 ## Setup
 To run this project, install it locally using npm: